SouffleSource/SailPointCERTIFY/README.md

 1. Clone the repository.
 2. Create a virtual environment and activate it.
-3. Install the required dependencies:
-    ```sh
-    pip install -r requirements.txt
-    ```
-4. Create a `.env` file in the root directory with the following content:
+3. Create a `.env` file in the root directory with the following content:
     ```env
         CLIENT_ID={id}
         CLIENT_SECRET={secret}